pingcap/docs/tidb-cloud/tidb-cloud-tls-connect-to-dedicated-tier.md

 - With `--ssl-mode=VERIFY_IDENTITY`, MySQL CLI client forces to enable TLS and validate TiDB Dedicated Tier clusters.
 - Update `ca.pem` in `--ssl-ca=<CA_path>` to your local path of the downloaded TiDB cluster ca.pem.
-- Use `--tls-version=TLSv1.2` to restrict the versions of TLS protocol，if you want to use TLS 1.3, just set the TLS-version to TLS1.3.
+- Use `--tls-version=TLSv1.2` to restrict the versions of TLS protocol, if you want to use TLS 1.3, just set the TLS-version to TLSv1.3.

 </div>